Malek14032000/Projet_SMA/README.md

 Increasing the number of agents per zone clearly reduces the time spent cleaning the grid.

-We clearly see that the agent following the strategy 2 perform better thant agents following strategy 1.
+We clearly see that the agents following the strategy 2 perform better than agents following strategy 1.
 And agents following strategy 3 are the best among all.

- ❗️ **Note on Simulation Metrics** :
-In some configurations with  2 or 3 agents per zone, the simulation did not always complete.
-This occurred when each agent picked up one waste item at the end of the cleaning cycle, preventing further transformation into red waste and final disposal.
+❗️ **Note on Simulation Metrics** : In some configurations with  2 or 3 agents per zone, the simulation did not always complete.
+This occurred when each agent picked up one waste item at the end of the cleaning cycle, preventing further transformation into yellow/red waste and final disposal.
 As a result, we were unable to collect full metric data for these cases, and they were excluded from the final analysis.

 ####  Interpretation of the results: